ZIFODS/zifopybuilder/README.md

 ## Release Notes

-- v0.0.1 - Under development, Python wheel note currently distributed via GitHub repo
+- v0.0.1 - pre-release; functional but not tested

 ## Installation